 The federal free and reduced-price meals program is one of the fastest growing segments of the FCPS student population.
 Families qualifying for free and reduced-price meals must meet established federal guidelines of income and household size.
-In fiscal year 2020, it is projected that 55,058 FCPS students will be eligible to participate.
+In fiscal year 2021, it is projected that 55,849 FCPS students will be eligible to participate.

-During fiscal year 2019, FCPS opted to participate in the USDA Community Eligibility Provision Meal Program as implemented under the Healthy, Hunger-Free Kids Act of 2010.
+FCPS participates in the USDA Community Eligibility Provision meal program as implemented under the Healthy, Hunger-Free Kids Act of 2010.
 All students enrolled at selected 19 schools are provided a nutritious meal for breakfast and lunch each day at no charges.
 Households with children attending these schools will not be required to submit a meal application form for these students to receive meals at no charge.
+Due to the COVID-19 pandemic, FCPS is offering no-cost nutritious meals to all students throught June 30, 2021.